thiagojoaquimdev/thiagojoaquimdev/README.md

 ## About Me

-I'm a developer in training focused on software development and building practical applications.

-I'm currently improving my skills in programming, web development, backend development and databases through hands-on projects.
+I'm a software developer in training focused on building practical applications and improving my skills through real-world projects.

-My goal is to continuously build, learn and develop better software solutions.
+Currently focused on software development, web technologies, backend development and databases.

 ---